Medical studies

 • Urology.

-• Pathological anatomy and cytology ;
+• Pathological anatomy and cytology;

-• Dermatology and venereology ;
+• Dermatology and venereology;

-• Medical genetics ;
+• Medical genetics;

 • Medical gynecology;

-• Infectious and tropical diseases (co-DES) ;
+• Infectious and tropical diseases (co-DES);

-• Cardiovascular medicine (co-DES) ;
+• Cardiovascular medicine (co-DES);

-• Emergency medicine ;
+• Emergency medicine;

-• General medicine ;
+• General medicine;

-• Intensive care medicine (co-DES) ;
+• Intensive care medicine (co-DES);

 • Forensic medicine and medical expertise;

-• Nuclear medicine ;
+• Nuclear medicine;

-• Physical and rehabilitation medicine ;
+• Physical medicine and rehabilitation;

-• Vascular medicine (co-DES) ;
+• Vascular medicine (co-DES);

 • Neurology;

-• Radiology and medical imaging ;
+• Radiology and medical imaging;

 • Public health.